Melbourne debut for Malaysia Airlines’ new jet, business class

 However, Malaysia Airlines has also inked an ‘options’ agreement with Airbus for the purchase of up to 20 more A330neo jets.

-Ismail said any second batch of A330neos would fuel “growth” of the network to new destinations, along with the possibility of adding more flights to current routes – although some of this might even be achievable with the first batch of A330neos.
+Any second batch of A330neos would fuel growth of the MH network to new destinations, along with the possibility of adding more flights to current routes – although some of this might even be achievable with the first batch of A330neos.

-“The strategy of the company is to grow, but we do not want to grow blindly,” Ismail said.
+“The strategy of the company is to grow, but we do not want to grow blindly,” says Malaysia Airlines chief Ismail.

 “I need to grow Australia… with the current demand, our load factor is sitting in the 90s, so I need to increase Sydney to three times a day.”

-Ismail also earmarked Melbourne for three MH flights per day, and double-daily to Auckland, to help support the new daily A350 flights to Paris.
+Ismail also earmarked Melbourne for three MH flights per day, and double-daily to Auckland.

 Malaysia Airlines A330neo business class